 To-day quite a store of candy is waiting to be claimed at this address by the junior revellers when they make their appearance on Monday.
 Doubtless their tooth-and-jaw gymnasiums will work overtime, and in a number of cases result in a call on the family “medicine man” and the medicine chest at the close of the day.

 Trick or Treat was a short-lived series on LWT (London Weekend Television), co-hosted by the English television and radio presenter Mike Smith (1955-2014) and the English comedian and author Julian Clary (born 1959).
-It was thus described by the journalist and critic James Green (1926-2015) in The Stage and Television Today (London) of 19th January 1989:
+It was thus described by the journalist and critic James Green (1926-2015) in The Stage and Television Today (London, England) of Thursday 19th January 1989:

 This new series, designed to kick of [sic] Saturday evenings with froth and fun, is described as the game show to end all game shows.
 It isn’t even bad enough to achieve that modest ambition and should carry a health warning.